genetics-statistics/GEMMA/README.md

 first.
 It is likely someone may have encountered something similiar.
 Also try running the latest version of GEMMA to make sure it has not been fixed already.
-Support/installation questions should be aimed at the mailing list.
-The issue tracker is for development issues around the software itself.
+Support/installation questions should be aimed at the mailing list - it is the best resource to get answers.

+The issue tracker is specifically meant for development issues around the software itself.
 When reporting an issue include the output of the program and the contents of the .log.txt file in the output directory.

 ### Check list: